 The first set, of course, includes regular child and spousal support.
 But these can also include the decree’s order for you to pay certain ongoing expenses that are “in the nature of” support: for example, ongoing health insurance premiums, all or a portion of future medical expenses, and a child’s schooling.
 This can even include the obligation to pay the ex-spouse’s attorney fees for the divorce, especially if those fees were incurred in fighting about support-related issues.

 The second “property settlement” set includes those obligations not “in the nature of” support.
 The division of “property” includes the divorce court’s division of both assets and debts.
 Besides stating which spouse gets which asset, the divorce decree can create equalizing obligations — a requirement for one person to pay the other a certain amount to compensate for getting more of the assets.
-The decree can also order one of the two to pay the entire balance of a jointly owed debt, or to pay a debt that is owed by the other spouse.
+The decree can also order one of the two to pay the entire balance of a jointly-owed debt, or to pay a debt that is owed by the other spouse.

 Whether a debt referred to in a divorce decree falls in the first or second set of obligations is usually obvious from reading the separation or divorce decree.
 But it’s not always clear.
 If there is a dispute about this, it is decided by the bankruptcy court, not the divorce court.

-Choosing between Chapter 7 and 13 Bankruptcy after Closing Your Business
+Choosing between Chapter 7 and 13 Bankruptcy After Closing Your Business

-If you’ve already closed down your unsuccessful business or are thinking of closing one you are now operating, you are no doubt wondering about the best way to deal with the debts incurred from that business.
+If you’ve already closed down your business or are thinking of closing one that you are currently operating, you are no doubt wondering about the best way to deal with the debts incurred from that business.
 The answer depends on many factors, including the type of debts that you owe.
 Here are a few of the primary kinds of legally distinct business debts and how Chapter 7 and Chapter 13 bankruptcy would each deal with them.

 Income and Withholding Taxes